 You aren’t allowed to take pictures in the museum, but here’s the link and a screen capture from the website of the women we were fortunate to hear.

 After we took a tour of the museum.
-At the beginning you are given a passport card of a child to help put the reality of the people who were victimized in a visual perspective.
+In the beginning, you are given a passport card of a child to help put the reality of the people who were victimized from a visual perspective.
 You tour how the Nazi party came to rise, how ordinary people were brainwashed, what happens in depressions and times of turmoil.

 We sneaked a picture in the corner of our children.

 Even though this was a heavy date, it was one we are both so grateful to experience!
-Learning history and seeing it in ways you never could just through literature is a truly amazing experience.
+Also, learning the history and seeing it in ways you never could just through literature is a truly amazing experience.